-Seasonal changes: How to look after your plants in Autumn
+Autumn has arrived: How to look after your plants this season

 Everyone’s home has its own microclimates so no advice is universal, but in general here are a few tips to get you through Autumn with a thriving indoor garden.